 - Work on the West Ring Road and SouthWest Ring Road which will connect the west and south areas of the City is ongoing with many years of construction ahead.
-Completion for the South West portion is still showing as 2021 with no date for the West portion.
+Completion for ring road is currently posted as 2021.
+Some additional details for current work around Tuscany and the Bow River Bridge.

 You may have also noticed signage regarding some of the new communities soon to be starting construction in the area.
 The stages of development and detailed information vary for each site.
 As well, the names for some areas on the City of Calgary website differ from the advertised community or project names.

 New Development Projects/Communities:

 Trinity Hills / Medicine Hill / Paskapoo Slopes:

 The first zone is the area in the SW corner of the Trans Canada and Sarcee Trail interchange between the interchange and COP.
 This area is called Medicine Hill/East Paskapoo Slopes on the City of Calgary site.
 The main name from a community perspective seems to be Trinity Hills.
 This area is currently proposed to include a supermarket, retail and residential properties.
 This area is broken down into numerous cells with each running through different paths in the development process.

 Developement of the area right beside Canada Olympic Park to the east.
 The application is by Winsport which runs Canada Olympic Park.